 There's still a good week's worth around here, though, including the 1,000 acres of Sheringham Park all managed by the National Trust™, Now, there may have been a slight grudge with the 'Trust' since Dunwich Heath but this place means that fiasco has since been forgotten.

 Next door to where Ralph Vaughan Williams lived, apparently and not to be confused with the Burlington Hotel, see previous.
-It's described as 'boutique' because each of the 8 rooms is individually named and 'styled', you serve yourself at breakfast and there's an honesty box for the bar.
+It's described as 'boutique' because each of the eight rooms is individually named and 'styled', you serve yourself at breakfast and there's an honesty box for the bar.

 They're a quirky, clean and friendly bunch and this was a couple of nights way better than expected.

 What's happened here?
 There's only been some time travel but not back to the war rather forward a year when it actually is that 1940s weekend.
-20,000 people will visit over the 2 days and boy are they buying into it.
+20,000 people will visit over the two days and boy are they buying into it.

 Some people's attempts at fancy dress are better than others, though, were 'spivs' really once so common as sixpence?